-Register Register Direction Description SPC_CO MMAND 0 read/write Command register of the board.
-SPC_START 10 Starts the boar Starts the board with the current register settings.
-SPC_STOP 20 20 Stops the board manually.
+Register Value Direction Description SPC_CO/ MMAND 0 read/write Command register of the board.
+SPC_START 10 Starts the boar d with the current register settings.
+SPC_STOP 20 Stops the boar d manually.

 In this mode the board is started by writing the SPC_START value to the command register.
 All settings like for example the size of memory and postcounter, the number of activated channels and the trigger settings must have been programmed before.
 If the start command has been given, the setup data is transferred to the board and the board will start.